english-blog/english-blog.github.io/_posts/2015-02-17-falling-in-love-with-rss-again.md

 It was RSS with Google Reader.

-Good or bad, nothing lasts forever, right?.
+Good or bad, nothing lasts forever, right?

 The day was July 1, 2013.